mbadler/ChronologicalExpressions/README.md

 ## Releases

-C# reference implementation 0.1 has been released.
+C# reference implementation 0.2 (Quoted Selectors and Regex Selectors) has been released.
 See [here](https://github.com/mbadler/ChronologicalExpressions/wiki/Development-Road-Map) for more details

 ## The Problem
 When trying to extract events from a log, its easy to pinpoint a single entry , but it is much harder to relate this single entry to a scope that would encompass a entire sequence of events.
 There is no real way to express a pattern of sequences of log entries that would signify that a significant event happened.